anushadatar/chip8-off-the-old-block/README.md

-# chip8-off-the-old-block
+# Chip8 Off The Old Block
-okay google, what's a classic and probably overdone rust project?
+Learning rust by creating a chip8 emulator.